 Economic activity was pushed in the direction of heavy industries, which lead to a 350 percent increase in output, in a bid to prepare Russia for an industrialised war.
 The first Five Year Plan also had a revolutionary effect on society, as millions left the farms to pursue new lives in the cities.

 The human cost

 Millions died in the subsequent famine and peasant disturbances.
-An entire class of wealthier peasants – the Kulaks — were accused of sabotaging the progress of the Plan and were either massacred or imprisoned in Gulags, so that the state could exploit their land for collectivisation.
+An entire social class of wealthier peasants – the Kulaks, who had accumulated more land, livestock, or wealth than their fellow peasants — were accused of sabotaging the progress of the Plan.
+Consequently they were either massacred or imprisoned in Gulags, which were forced labour camps, so that the state could exploit their land for collectivisation.

 As many of the deaths were in non-Russian areas such as Ukraine, the Five Year Plan created lasting divisions between Russians and non-Russians.

 The policies also played a role in causing the Holodomor, a mass famine in the Ukraine, and Soviet inactivity in response to the catastrophe has lead to a recent re-categorisation of events as a genocide against the Ukrainian people.

 In World War Two, the tensions caused by the first Five Year Plan proved consequential.
 Ukrainians, for example, who were subject to its disastrous effects were more willing to collaborate with the Nazis against the USSR.